-- Decide on paper notes or using the presentation notes feature of PowerPoint - Run through your presentation out loud a few times reading in your head is always faster than speaking out loud - Run through your presentation in front of a friend or coworker and ask for feedback - Is all the information clear? - Open the flow make sense? - Am I speaking too fast or too slow?
-Too quietly? - o Is there anything missing I should add? - o Is there anything I could cut out? - O Do my pictures and figures make sense and are easy to read? - O Did I make it in the time allowed? - If you tend to run over time, note a few slides where you could shorten your notes or move through quickly in real time, in case you need to speed things up in the middle of your presentation - If there are multiple authors, discuss transitions from author to author.
+- Decide on paper notes or using the speaker notes feature in the presentation application - Run through your presentation out loud a few times reading in your head is always faster than speaking out loud - Run through your presentation in front of a friend or coworker and ask for feedback - Is all the information clear? - O Does the flow make sense? - Am I speaking too fast or too slow?
+Too quietly? - Is there anything missing I should add? - Is there anything I could cut out? - o Do my pictures and figures make sense and are easy to read? - o Did I make it in the time allowed? - If you tend to run over time, note a few slides where you could shorten your notes or move through quickly in real time, in case you need to speed things up in the middle of your presentation - If there are multiple authors, discuss transitions from author to author.
 Will you add a slide to introduce the new author?
 Do you need to switch to a completely different presentation?
 Can you have a Q&A session or an activity to keep the audience occupied through the transition?